When is it appropriate, or not, to use language negotiation?

 potential for errors.
 Another is that if Jaap sends a link to Pierre, the URL (picked up from the browser's address bar) will be language-specific;

 Pierre will then get the Flemish page.
-Neither of these downsides are horrible, however, so using language-specific links is probably the way to go
+Neither of these downsides is horrible, however, so using language-specific links is probably the way to go

 if stickyness cannot be provided through a session state or profile mechanism.